 is the longest ongoing addiction and mental health survey among adults in Canada.
 This survey, first conducted in 1977, interviews about 3,000 Ontario adults by telephone every year.
 The CAMH Monitor tracks alcohol, tobacco, and other drug use, as well as mental health indicators.

 Other population health surveys

 Research staff members are also involved in other national population surveys.
 One example is the 2004 Canadian Campus Survey (CCS), which was funded by the Canadian Institutes for Health Research.
 The 2004 CCS surveyed over 6,000 university undergraduate students from almost 50 campuses, making this one of the largest university surveys ever conducted in Canada.
 In addition to CAMH researchers, the project team involved researchers from the University of Montreal, University of Alberta, and Dalhousie University.

 The 2004 CCS descriptive report is available to download in English and French:

-CAMH's population health surveys are housed within the Social and Epidemiological Research (SER) Department.
+CAMH's population health surveys are housed within the Institute for Mental Health Policy Research.